 We are always excited to work on a new project with a long-term client and partner.
-As in this case, one of our partners came to us requesting a PCS7 upgrade.
+As in this case, one of our partners came to us requesting a PCS 7 upgrade.
 Upgrades are part of CoNet’s daily tasks.
-Upgrades can be used to increase performance, lower expenses, or change to more latest devices.
+Upgrades can be used to increase performance, lower expenses, or can be changed to more recent devices.
 Whatever it is, improvements are part of an upgrade.
 CoNet always listens to its customer and takes time to analyze their needs and wants before offering the most sustainable option for the specific business.
 Our team continuously seeks to bring the most value to our customers and partners.

 The initial task was to upgrade from PCS 7 v8.1 to PCS 7 v9.1, but unfortunately, it was not possible due to the later release date of some packages such as SIWAREX and AS-I library.
 The Siemens release date for these packages was in September, but the deadline for this project was in October.

 Our goal is to deliver a sustainable and reliable system on time and avoid unnecessary costs or delays.
 For that reason, the team reevaluated the request and came up with a different solution.
 The team decided to upgrade PCS 7 version 9.0 service pack 3 instead of PCS 7 version 9.1.
 This ensured that we could keep the deadline with our partner without delays.

 The team had to choose between a higher-cost SIVaaS (Simatic Virtualization as a Service) or our own lower-cost option to install the system.
 To save costs and keep a high level of performance, the team decided to go for the lower-cost option.
 Yet, the more affordable option required the team to do PCS 7 installations and deliver the Windows installation and server hardware.